Authors: Dr. Theo Notteboom, Dr. Athanasios Pallis and Dr. Jean-Paul Rodrigue

 The terminal operating sector has its own set of risk factors to be considered in capital investment, some of them related to the financial sector, but many related to its inherent business and operational conditions.
 The overall risks are:

-• Pure financial risks include capital and currency risks.
+- Pure financial risks include capital and currency risks.
 There is a risk of losing the investment capital through devaluation or default, particularly since a terminal requires a large capital investment.
 The amortization of this capital takes at least a decade.
-The higher the margin taken on the asset, the higher is the risk of this asset becoming illiquid.
+The higher the margin taken on the asset, the higher the risk of this asset becoming illiquid.
 Since terminals are used as co-laterals for capital investment, the capital risk is low if one expects that the value of this asset will rise and that a buyer could be found.
-However, there is a of that the situation changing.
+However, recurring events such as the financial crisis of 2008-09 underline that this is not always the case.
 Moreover, terminal operators generally face currency risks due to fluctuations in exchange rates, including in the case of major currencies.

-• Political and regulatory risks concern international trade and manufacturing issues.
+- Political and regulatory risks concern international trade and manufacturing issues.
 For terminals, these involve the risk of arbitrary changes in the commercial environment due to political expediency, favoritism towards a carrier or operator, and even confiscation (nationalization).
-Even if recent decades have seen an environment more open to trade and liberalization, there are risks that countervailing forces such as protectionism can emerge.
-Entering the market at a specific point in time means that longer term regulatory changes are unforeseen, particularly since terminal concessions can last for over 20 years.
+Even if recent decades have seen an environment more open to trade and liberalization, some risks countervailing forces such as protectionism can emerge.
+Entering the market at a specific point in time means that longer-term regulatory changes are unforeseen, particularly since terminal concessions can last for over 20 years.
 Regulatory risks refer to unexpected changes in the competition, such as the incumbents or changes in the market strategy of competitors.
 It can also involve regulatory changes and planning conditions or more expensive operational models.
 For terminal operators, the regulatory framework for concession renewal increases the risk in relation to the committed investment during the early stages of operation.

 B. Port specific risks for terminal operators

-The size of the infrastructure and superstructure for terminal development adds to investment risks.
-To develop a terminal, an operator might have to invest in developing or improving the infrastructure and the superstructure of a terminal, which is capital intensive.
+The size of the infrastructure and superstructure for terminal development adds to investment risks through a scale effect.
+To develop a terminal, an operator might have to invest in developing or improving the infrastructure and the superstructure of a terminal, which is capital-intensive.
 The larger these infrastructures, the higher the sunk costs in the facility.
 The risks associated with port or terminal investments vary depending on the nature of the market and the stage of the development of the port.
+While mature terminals with well-established markets can represent a lower risk, they may also be subject to lower growth potential and intense competitiveness.
+Alternatively, a new terminal facility in an uncertain market can represent a high risk but could represent a high growth and return potential.
 Public actors decide on the terms of a concession, and terminal operators decide to bid and assume responsibilities for terminal operations for a period that commonly exceeds two decades.

 The probability of occurrence of terminal-specific risks relates to the stage of development of the terminal site to be operated by a private actor, which might invest in:

-2. A greenfield site with infrastructure developed to the site boundary.
+- A greenfield site with infrastructure, such as roads and utilities, reaching the site boundary.

 The probability of risk exposure depends on the nature of the market for the particular port or terminal and results from the presence of alternative conditions:

 The probability of market risk, in general, varies from highest in the first case (1) to lowest in the last case (5).
-Given the intervening changes in demand due to traffic fluctuations, and contestability on the supply side (intermediate hubs are particularly contestable), market risk is directly connected to investment risk in a terminal due to the amortization length.
-In recent years this risk was abated by the surge in transshipment throughput as maritime shipping companies organized the networks to cope with the growth in long-distance trade and economies of scale.
-With emerging hinterland access regimes, the contestability of gateway traffic is also more acute.
+Given the intervening changes in demand due to traffic fluctuations and contestability on the supply side (intermediate hubs are particularly contestable), market risk is directly connected to investment risk in a terminal due to the amortization length.
+In recent years, this risk has been abated by the surge in transshipment throughput as maritime shipping companies have organized their networks to cope with the growth in long-distance trade and economies of scale.
+With emerging hinterland access regimes, such as corridors and inland ports, the contestability of gateway traffic is also more acute.

 An environmental component of risks is also present in all terminal investments, though not unique to the industry.
-Project design, environmental impact assessments, and respective approvals and permits are the norm.
-The risk associated with prerequisites in securing construction, maintenance, and expansion of a terminal is common in all transport projects.
-Addressing environmental risks might be costly and, perhaps more importantly, result in unnecessary delays in terminal operators’ strategies.
-Also, growing environmental concerns increase the risks of new environmental legislation, which may influence the operation and maintenance of a terminal.
+Project design, environmental impact assessments, and respective approvals and permits are the norm and can create unexpected delays.
+The risk associated with prerequisites in securing the construction, maintenance, and expansion of a terminal is common in all transport projects.
+Addressing environmental risks might be costly and, perhaps more importantly, result in unnecessary delays, disrupting deployment plans, development costs, and the time horizon of investments.
+Also, growing environmental concerns increase the risks of new environmental legislation, which may influence the operation and maintenance of existing terminals.
 Environmental risks are related to the size of the terminal, with more complex operations being exposed to greater risks.
-At the same time, they are associated with the location, which is connected with the country and its respective national and international obligations.

 C. Implications for concessions

 All risks are fairly well known to the industry and embedded in their business strategies.
-As a risk minimization strategy, it has become common practice to launch large terminal projects in phases, following developments in port services demand.
+As a risk minimization strategy, it has become common practice to launch large terminal projects in phases following developments in port services demand.
 These phases can be planned to accompany expected volume growth, and financial support can be secured accordingly.
-While capital could not have been readily secured for a large terminal capacity development project, such capital can be made available on an incremental basis and based on realized outcomes from investments in prior phases.
+While capital could not have been readily secured for a large terminal capacity development project, such capital can be made available incrementally and based on realized outcomes and rates of return from investments in prior phases.

 Global terminal operators follow a careful and selective approach when bidding for new terminal concessions, acquiring terminal assets, and selecting partnerships.
-They are also hedging risks by opting for more complex ownership and partnership structures with shipping lines, financial holdings, and other organizations.
+They also hedge risks by opting for more complex ownership and partnership structures with shipping lines, financial holdings, and other organizations.
+It is common that ownership levels are distributed among international and national investors in any given project.

 3. Funding and Financing of Terminal Development